jacksweat22/Poe-previous-edition/README.md

 With features that let you tag and view works by genre, generate prompts, find new writers and inspo with a page that pulls random poems by published authors.

-<em>Technologies used: </em>Django, Python, embedded HTML, Bootstrap, Amazon s3 , Heroku, Oauth
+<em>Technologies used: </em>Django, Python, embedded HTML, Bootstrap, Heroku, Oauth
 <strong>ERD:</strong>
 ![](https://i.postimg.cc/BnYbKSRL/Screen-Shot-2020-04-30-at-5-23-25-PM.png)